Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-SRnmr4oaE0k.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: Can you do percentage decimals to get exact part rates?
 https://www.youtube.com/watch?v=SRnmr4oaE0k
-This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Can you make overclocking numbers more precise?](./yt-D-aOy0Uia6Q.md) [https://www.youtube.com/watch?v=D-aOy0Uia6Q](https://www.youtube.com/watch?v=D-aOy0Uia6Q)
+This question was possibly replaced with a more recent answer: March 30th, 2021 Livestream Q&A: Percentage with decimals in overclock menu? [https://www.youtube.com/watch?v=t-BYjRnBkAs](https://www.youtube.com/watch?v=t-BYjRnBkAs)

 ### Topics